What's Next (Drake song)

 "What's Next" is a song by Canadian rapper Drake.
 It was released on March 5, 2021, as a single from Drake's fourth EP Scary Hours 2, through Republic Records and OVO Sound.

-With the song's debut at the top of the US Billboard Hot 100, it became Drake's ninth US number-one single in the country.
+With the song's debut at the top of the US Billboard Hot 100, it became Drake's eighth US number-one single in the country.
 Additionally, it became his fourth song to debut atop the chart.

 Background

 An earlier version of the song surfaced on the internet on February 27, 2021.
 It was noted that various lines of the song resembled those of on an unreleased track with Young Thug titled "What a Time to Be a Slime".
 On March 3, 2021, Drake took to his social media to announce the release of his upcoming EP Scary Hours 2 on March 5, as well as the return of OVO Sound Radio the next day.
 The song was released as track one of the EP.

-In May 2021, rapper Baby Keem revealed he was originally intended to be featured on the single alongside American rapper Playboi Carti (who Drake would later work with on the track Pain 1993.
-In the early morning of September 4th, 2021, a day after the release of Drake's Certified Lover Boy, Drake premiered the original version of What's Next with Baby Keem on his radio show.
+In May 2021, rapper Baby Keem revealed he was originally intended to be featured on the single alongside American rapper Playboi Carti (who Drake would later work with on the track Pain 1993).
+In the early morning of September 4, 2021, a day after the release of Drake's Certified Lover Boy, Drake premiered the original version of What's Next with Baby Keem on his radio show.
 The original version includes all vocals from the released version, with an additional verse from Keem.